Home • Print this Page •

 Without being too technical or exact, the picture that we see on a TV screen is made up of thousands of little dots called pixels.
 SD TVs use fewer pixels to create a picture, which means less detail - or definition - than an HDTV.
 More definition translates to a sharper, cleaner, finer image - a "honey come look at this" humdinger of a picture.

 In our original Guide, I predicted that "in a couple of years, we will simply drop the HD tag and go back to calling them TVs."
-Indeed, we are moving in that direction, though HD still carries significance in a number of topics of consideration.
+Indeed, we were moving in that direction until late in 2012 when LG and Sony introduced the first Ultra High-Definition, or simply Ultra HD, TVs.

 Next >> Picture Quality